mawilliams098/interview_project/README.md

 ### Download .env

-I've emailed Deborah a `.env` file containing all of my API keys, please download this and put it into the main project folder `interview_project/interview_project`
+I've emailed Deborah a `keys` file containing all of my API keys, please download this and put it into the main project folder `interview_project/interview_project` and rename it as `.env`

 ### Start & activate virtualenv